-A student at Hastings College majoring in language art, Iris was notified by her instructor that Hastings Museum’s founder Albert Brooking was looking for an art student to work at Hastings Museum.
+A student at Hastings College majoring in language art, Nunley was notified by her instructor that Hastings Museum’s founder Albert Brooking was looking for an art student to work at Hastings Museum.

-For a wage of $25 a week, Iris painted the backgrounds of the dioramas, mounted animal skins and other exhibit construction related tasks.
-Although Iris had never seen some of the landscapes she painted, her work on the dioramas is considered some of the best in country by many museum professionals today.
+For a wage of $25 a week, Nunley painted the backgrounds of the dioramas, mounted animal skins and other exhibit construction related tasks.
+Although she had never seen some of the landscapes she painted, her work on the dioramas is considered some of the best in the country by many museum professionals today.

-Iris worked at the Museum until 1947, leaving to attend art school in New York and later to work at a museum in Alaska before returning to Nebraska where she did art work for the University of Nebraska State Museum, the Nebraska State Historical Society and Hastings Museum.
+Nunley worked at the Museum until 1947, leaving to attend art school in New York.
+She later worked at a museum in Alaska before returning to Nebraska where she did art work for the University of Nebraska State Museum, the Nebraska State Historical Society, and additional projects for the Hastings Museum.

-Today, Iris and her husband Roger Nunley live in Hastings.
+Today, she and her husband, Roger Nunley live in Hastings.